 Dharma promotes spiritual freedom and worldly prosperity.
 Living in your Dharma refers to right way of living, living in accord with all the laws of nature.
 Dharma is your natural duty in life.
 This includes all moral goodness and right action, all the principles that support life.

-According to Vedic Science, dharma is build upon four principles:
+According to Vedic Science, dharma is built upon four principles:

 - Satya: Truth